Transformers: Age of Extinction: Casting

 In November 2012, Mark Wahlberg was cast in the film.
 Also in November 2012, The Hollywood Reporter reported that casting had begun for two additional leads: the daughter to Wahlberg's character and her boyfriend, a race car driver.
 Isabelle Cornish, Nicola Peltz, Gabriella Wilde, and Margaret Qualley were all considered for the role of the daughter, while Luke Grimes, Landon Liboiron, Brenton Thwaites, Jack Reynor, and Hunter Parrish were all considered for the boyfriend.
 The leads are contracted for three films.
 In January 2013, Reynor was cast as the boyfriend, and in March 2013, Nicola Peltz was cast as Wahlberg's daughter.

 Peter Cullen reprises his role as the voice of Optimus Prime.
 Glenn Morshower stated in September 2012 that he would appear in the next two films, reprising his role of General Morshower, but Morshower announced in May 2013 that he would not be able to appear in the new films due to a scheduling conflict.
 In April 2013, Bay revealed that actor Stanley Tucci had joined the cast.
 On May 1, 2013, actor Kelsey Grammer was cast as the lead human villain named Harold Attinger.
 On May 6, 2013, actress Sophia Myles was cast in a major role.
 That same month, Chinese actress Bingbing Li and comedian T. J. Miller joined the cast.
 On July 14, 2013, Bay announced that Han Geng had joined the cast.
 That same month, Titus Welliver also joined the cast.

-In 2012, Hugo Weaving (voice of Megatron) indicated that he would not be returning for a fourth film, describing the role as "meaningless".
-In Weaving's place, longtime Transformers voice actor Frank Welker was cast as Galvatron (traditionally a reincarnation of Megatron), reprising his role from the original animated series.
+Ahead of the film's release in May 2014, the film's voice cast for the Transformers was announced with actors John Goodman and Ken Watanabe voicing the Autobots, Hound and Drift.
+Alongside Robert Foxworth and Reno Wilson returning to voice Ratchet and Brains from Dark of the Moon, while Frank Welker reprises his role of Galvatron from The Transformers television series, who was previously voiced by Leonard Nimoy in The Transformers: The Movie, and John DiMaggio, and Mark Ryan in new roles with DiMaggio voicing Crosshairs and Ryan voicing the film's antagonist Lockdown.
+Nearly nine years since the film's release in May 2023, comedian Ben Schwartz revealed he originally voiced several of Bumblebee's radio clips for the film.
+He was hired by Bay to come up with some of the radio dialogue for Bumblebee but was changed into radio sounds in the final cut, with the exception that some of his lines were left.